Pandemic relief money spent on hotel, ballpark, ski slopes

 “Counties should be able to determine what’s best for them,” said Mark Ritacco, director of government affairs for the National Association of Counties.
 “Their residents will decide whether that was appropriate or not at the ballot box.”

-The latest findings track closely with previous reporting by the AP, which found in October that states and large cities had spent just a tiny fraction of their relief funding six months after it was approved.
+The new findings track closely with AP’s previous reporting, which found in October that states and large cities had spent just a tiny fraction of their relief funding six months after it was approved.
 That was despite their pleas for the emergency cash when Congress was still debating it.

 Some school districts also had so much extra federal pandemic cash that they spent it on new sports stadiums, arenas and football turf.
 In other instances, states used discretionary funding to further school choice initiatives that they had failed to get through their legislatures.